ipfs/go-cid/_rsrch/cidiface/README.md

 - Option C: CIDs as an interface with multiple implementors.
 - Option D: CIDs as a struct; multihash also as a struct or string.
 - Option E: CIDs as a struct; content as strings plus offsets.
+- Option F: CIDs as a struct wrapping only a string.

 The current approach on the master branch is Option A.